oblivia-simplex/feral_machines/posts/2023-01-15--one_lip_to_earth_and_one_lip_to_heaven.md

 ## The Word ‘trepidation’

 I found this truly beautiful *Webster’s Twentieth Century Dictionary (Unabridged)* a week before Christmas, on the shelves at *Value Village*.
-There’s something I really love about leafing through a vast paper dictionary.
-It just has a warmer sound than digital.
+There’s something I love about leafing through a vast paper dictionary, with its tiny lithographed diagrams, its onion skin paper, all its happy accidents...
+So much nicer than digital.
+It just has a warmer sound.

 ![Lucca eating a dictionary.png](../img/Lucca%20eating%20a%20dictionary.png)